largehappygroup/resting_state_connectivity/better_replication_package/README.md

-Functional COnnectivity Preprocessing and Analysis:
+Functional Connectivity Preprocessing and Analysis:

 These matlab and shell scripts can be run in order.
 The dependencies are below, but please email me if anything seems to be missing (z.karas@vanderbilt.edu):
 1. [ANTs installation](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS)